developer-friendly/blog/docs/blog/posts/2025/011-azure-cdn-gha/README.md

 This is the highlight of our mission here:

-1. Build the static sites using our frontend code in [GitHub Actions]
+1. Build the static sites from the frontend code in [GitHub Actions]
 2. Publish the static sites to [Azure] Blob Storage.
 3. Configure Azure CDN to deliver those assets over low-latency global network

-The following is the directory structure of code:
+The following is the directory structure of our [Infrastructure as Code]:

 ```plaintext title="" linenums="0"
 .